 KrisFlyer Singapore Airlines

-How to sit in Premium Economy on SIA’s Kuala Lumpur and Jakarta flights
+How to sit in Premium Economy on SIA’s regional routes and Malé flights

-Singapore Airlines Economy Class passengers can pay an additional fee to sit in the Premium Economy cabin on two regional routes, or chance their luck when online check-in opens and snag the extra space for free.
+Singapore Airlines Economy Class passengers can pay an additional fee to sit in the Premium Economy cabin on five regional routes, and the possibility to do so for free has returned - once online check-in opens.

 ADVERTISEMENT